oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

 ## Backend

-*   Any message that shell be exposed by backend internal API (RunQuery / RunAction) must be delcared as a key/value pair in *OVIRT_ENGINE/backend/manager/modules/dal/src/main/resources/bundles/AppErrors.properties*.
+*   Any message that shall be exposed by the backend internal API (RunQuery / RunAction) must be delcared as a key/value pair in *OVIRT_ENGINE/backend/manager/modules/dal/src/main/resources/bundles/AppErrors.properties*.
 *   For VDSM errors, every message must be declared as a key/value pair in *OVIRT_ENGINE/backend/manager/modules/dal/src/main/resources/bundles/VdsmErrors.properties*.

 ## Frontend

-For every key/value pair that was added to Backend's *AppErrors* and *VdsmErrors*, the following changes must be done for the *WebAdmin* and *UserPortal* projects:
+For every key/value pair that was added to Backend's *AppErrors* and *VdsmErrors*, the following changes **must** be done for the *WebAdmin* and *UserPortal* projects:

 ### AppErrors.properties